jhermann/ezpy/README.rst

 Design Goals
 ^^^^^^^^^^^^

-* Reduce installation instructions to ideally one or two command calls
+* Reduce installation instructions to ideally one or two command calls.
-* Make distribution of ‘simple’ scripts a breeze
+* Make distribution of ‘simple’ scripts a breeze.

-  * … but support dependencies from PyPI nontheless
+  * … but support dependencies from PyPI nontheless.

-* Require only a Python interpreter to be already installed on an end-user machine
+* Require only a Python interpreter to be already installed on an end-user machine.

-  * … but use what's installed already (if new enough)
+  * … but use what's installed already (if new enough).
-  * Work on outdated installations (say down to Wheezy / Precise / pip 1.5.6)
+  * Work on outdated installations (say down to Jessie / Trusty for now).

-* Work on Linux, MacOS, Windows (in that order of importance)
+* Work on Linux, MacOS, Windows (in that order of importance).
-* Rely heavily on existing tooling, especially ``pyvenv`` and ``pip``
+* Rely heavily on existing tooling, especially ``venv`` and ``pip``.
 * Vendor any dependencies, or don't have any beyond the standard library.

+What's here?
+^^^^^^^^^^^^

+While this repository contains code for a command line tool, it does not do anything *yet*.
+At the moment pointing to other projects that fit above design goals proves more useful.

+So here is what you get:

+* My thoughst on good release and installation work-flows in “Usage”.
+* Quick hints on how to use `dephell`\ 's ``jail`` sub-command for easy software installation.
+* Deadsnakes PPA builds for Debian in a Docker container, leading to 3.6 … 3.8 being uniformly available on Debian (old-)stable and Ubuntu (old-)LTS, i.e. the four major releases of the Debian-verse.
+* A list of related projects, with comments on ones I tried myself, and those I regularly use.

+If you're missing something within the range of teh stated design goals, open an issue with your user-story, and we'll see if I like it. ☺

 Usage